alehaa/docker-debian-systemd/README.md

 ## About

-This Docker image enhances the [Debian image](https://hub.docker.com/_/debian) to run a full OS (including systemd as init system), allowing it to be used like an LXC container.
+This Docker image enhances the [Debian image](https://hub.docker.com/_/debian) to be run like a VM or LXC container including systemd as init system and other utilities.

 In addition to systemd cron and anacron will be installed.
-A basic mail transfer is enabled via sSMTP to forward mails to a local MTA.
-In contrast to the Debian CD images rsyslog will *NOT* be installed, as journald should fit most needs.
+However, in contrast to the official Debian CD, rsyslog will *NOT* be installed, as journald should fit most needs.

 The image is provided as multi arch image.
 At the moment the `amd64` and `arm64` architectures are enabled.